platformsh/platformsh-docs/reference/platform-app-yaml.md

 The `name` is the unique identifier of the application.
 Platform.sh supports multiple applications within a project, so each application must have a **unique name** within a project.
 The name may only be composed of lower case alpha-numeric characters. (a-z0-9).

-This name is used in the `.platform/routes.yaml` to define the HTTP upstream (by default `php:php`) if you called your application `app` you will need to use `app:php` in the upstream field.
+This name is used in the `.platform/routes.yaml` file to define the HTTP upstream (by default `php:php` - if you called your application `app` you will need to use `app:php` in the upstream field).

 You can also use this name in multi-application relationships.

 > **Note**
+> Changing the name of an app is the same as deleting it and replacing
+> it: your app data (static files) will be deleted.
+>
 > If you change the name you should think about updating your other
-> configuration files (routes.yaml or the different .platform.app.yaml
+> configuration files: `.platform/routes.yaml` and any other
-> you will have in a multi-application project.
+> `.platform.app.yaml` files you have in a multi-application project.
-> Changing the name has no effect on your different services (databases
-> etc) you data will still be there.

 ### Type